Summer Arts Camp

 About

-Summer Arts Camp offers activities in painting, drawing, pottery, music, drama, dance, graphic design, photography, digital arts, and both 2D and 3D visual arts.
-Classes follow a block-style schedule, with the same topics on Mondays and Wednesdays and new topics on Tuesdays and Thursdays so that all students participate in all topics.
-Each day is structured so students take part in music, digital arts, and 2D/3D visual arts classes throughout the session.
+Summer Arts Camp offers hands-on activities in painting, drawing, pottery, music, drama, dance, graphic design, photography, digital arts, and both 2D and 3D visual arts.
+Classes include instruction in music, digital arts, and 2D/3D visual arts, and the day is structured so that students participate in all of these classes throughout each session.
+Summer Arts Camp 2026 uses a block-style format with the same topics on Mondays and Wednesdays and new topics on Tuesdays and Thursdays so that campers experience each area during the week.

 • Ages: 6–13 years old